charya-s/obsidian-sync/08 - Miscellaneous/General Notepad.md

 A: Hello Jin Jin, this is my friend.
-B: Ni hao, ta jiao shenma? - Hello, what is his name?
+B: Ni hao, ta jiao shenma mingzi? - Hello, what is his name?

 A: His name is Xin Xin.
 B: Ta shi laoshi ma? - Is he a teacher?